raaidarshad/dbdeclare/docs/guide/tables.md

 ## Example

 Let's keep building our example.
 We have our databases, roles, and extra schemas.
-Let's define our tables and columns via SQLA then refer to them via the `DatabaseContent` class:
+Let's declare our tables and columns via SQLA then refer to them via the `DatabaseContent` class:

 ```Python